rohenaz/satchel/README.md

 console.log('Now you can click the download link')
 ```

 Takes an HTMLAnchorElement and sets the href and download attributes to turn it into a 'download mnemonic' link.
-When clicked, a .txt files is downloaded containing your mnemonic passphrase.
+When clicked, a .txt file is downloaded containing your mnemonic passphrase.
 It will also remove the 'style:none' css attribute, making the button visible only when a mnemonic is available to download.

 ### `queryPlanaria(query: object)`